Giants vs. Padres Player Props Betting Odds

-You can wager on player prop bet odds for Juan Soto, LaMonte Wade Jr and other players on the San Diego Padres and San Francisco Giants before their matchup at 9:45 PM ET on Monday at Oracle Park.
+Player prop bet options for Juan Soto, LaMonte Wade Jr and others are listed when the San Diego Padres visit the San Francisco Giants at Oracle Park on Tuesday (at 9:45 PM ET).

 Bet on this matchup or its props with BetMGM!